Entries now being accepted for litter photography contest

 A top prize of $500 will be awarded in each of two categories: adult and student (through grade 12).
 Four additional prizes will be awarded with second place winners receiving $250 and third place $100 in each group.

-To deadline to enter is Oct.
-31. All photos must be taken in Pennsylvania by Commonwealth residents.
+The deadline is Oct.
+31. All photos must be taken in Pennsylvania by PA residents.

 Send entries (limit five per person, no smaller than 4x6 and no larger than 8x10) to the Pennsylvania Resources Council, 1671 North Providence Road, Media, PA 19063.
 High resolution digital submissions may be sent to lensonlitter@prc.org.

-For student submissions, age, grade and school name must also be provided.
-Photos submitted without all the above will be disqualified.

-Photos will not be returned and may be used by PRC at their discretion.

-Questions may be directed to lensonlitter@prc.org and additional information, an online entry form as well as previous winners, can be found at https://prc.org/programs/projects/lens-litter/.
+Questions may be directed to lensonlitter@prc.org and additional information, an online entry form can be found at https://prc.org/programs/projects/lens-litter/.